Make Ahead Cranberry Sauce

 Looking for a fun and easy way to jazz up your holiday table?
 This zesty cranberry sauce is the perfect solution!
 It's simple to make and bursting with delicious flavor.
 Plus, it's the perfect addition to any cocktail party.
 So why not give it a try?
 Your guests will love it!

 Also, did you know cranberry sauce can be made days ahead of time!?
-So make it this weekend and it's one less thing to worry about come Thanksgiving day!
+So make it this weekend so you can focus on the turkey come Thanksgiving day!

 Here's the deal, I love taking a shortcut from the store but I draw the line at cranberry sauce.
 It's embarrassingly easy to make.
 So let's get it out of the way this weekend and then keep it refrigerated until the big day on Thursday.
 According to Thomas, cranberry is the most important part of the side dish game on Thanksgiving.
 (I'm partial to gravy) but hey, to each their own!
 This recipe is literally 5 ingredients and takes almost no time to whip up.
 Some key things to keep in mind...